jayp12323/FreeEnterprise4/FreeEnt/server/markdown/main_info.md

     - [Ctreasure:relaxed] Restricted characters will be found in all chests.
 No characters will be placed in MIAB chests.
 {: #treasure-relaxed }

+!!! info "Linked Flags"
+    In order to enable any of the Ctreasure flags, you must select treasure settings that randomize chest contents.
+The flag validation will remove your Ctreasure flags when any of Tvanilla, Tshuffle, and Tempty are set.

+    * Enabling Ctreasure:free enables C:nofree.
+    * Enabling Ctreasure:earned enables C:noearned.
+Unlike the main site, character sprites at overworld locations are not replaced by piggy sprites.
+    * Enabling either Ctreasure:unsafe or Ctreasure:relaxed will enable both Ctreasure:free and Ctreasure:earned

 #### Treasures
 - [Tunrestrict]: Allows ignoring the restrictions placed on tiers in the treasury/moon/underworld/overworld {: #tunrestrict }